google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

-There are many different [patterns][install-patterns-mobile] that you can use to notify the user your app can be installed and promote the installation, for example, a button in the header, an item in the navigation menu, or as an item in your content feed.
+There are many different [patterns][install-patterns-mobile] that you can use to notify the user your app can be installed and promote the installation, for example, a button in the header, an item in the navigation menu, or an item in your content feed.

 <pre class="prettyprint">